 In This Article:

-Chronic Pain and Insomnia: Breaking the Cycle
+- Chronic Pain and Insomnia: Breaking the Cycle

-In getting ready for bed, it is common to try and eliminate all distractions or other influences in an effort to “relax” and begin to fall asleep.
+In getting ready for bed, it is common to eliminate all distractions or other influences in an effort to relax and fall asleep.
 This may include quieting the room, turning off the lights, eliminating any other noises, trying to get comfortable, and beginning to try to fall asleep.

-This problem is often the cause of “non-restorative sleep.”
-Individuals with chronic pain often experience less deep sleep, more arousals and awakenings during the night, as well as less efficient sleep.
-Thus, the quality of the sleep is often light and unrefreshing.
+This problem is often the cause of non-restorative sleep.
+Individuals with chronic pain often experience less deep sleep, more awakenings during the night, as well as less efficient sleep.
+Thus, the quality of sleep is often light and unrefreshing.

 This non-restorative sleep pattern can then cause diminished energy, depressed mood, fatigue, and worse pain during the day.